 - Apps freeze and become unresponsive to anything you do

 - Your entire Mac freezes and the cursor turns into a colorful spinning pinwheel.

 Many of these issues, like when your Mac is running slow, can come up for other reasons as well, not just because you’ve run out of RAM.
 Nevertheless, they’re a good indicator that you should check your RAM usage and try to optimize Mac performance.

 Further reading: How to Speed up a Mac.

 Use MacKeeper to clear RAM on your Mac

 If you’re still not sure exactly how to clear RAM on your Mac, the easiest option is to simply use MacKeeper’s built-in Mac RAM cleaner.

 - Open MacKeeper and click Memory Cleaner in the sidebar, then click Open to start using it

-The Memory Cleaner tab will tell you how much RAM is available on your Mac and how much is currently being used.
-You can use the Memory Usage or Apps & Processes tabs to see exactly how that memory is being used.
+- The Memory Cleaner tab will tell you how much RAM is available on your Mac and how much is currently being used.
+Specifically, look at the Memory Usage or Apps & Processes tabs for more visibility on current processes

 Once the cleaning is complete, your Mac should have far more RAM available and, hopefully, it’ll start performing better as well.